PubInv/PubInv/ideas/Immature Ideas.md

 Note that this library: https://github.com/igormiktor/arduino-EventManager seems somewhat simpler, but very similar in some ways.

+Note: A firm, http://www.vernier.com/engineering/arduino/, Vernier, appears to have standardized their own line of sensors for the Arduino.
+In that sense they may have done a lot of what we want here.
+It is unclear how extensible it is.
+People have built a "Vernier Shield", because most of the Vernier sensors appear to use their own physical public standard.

 ## Idea: Make an accurate physical simulation of a biochar retort

 Build a D3-based usable simulation of a biochar retort, using a true physical model that was fairly